Sarah Parish

 Sarah Parish (born 7 June 1968) is an English actress.
 She is known for her work on television series including The Pillars of the Earth, Peak Practice, Hearts and Bones, Cutting It, Doctor Who, Mistresses, Merlin, Atlantis, Monroe, HBO's Industry, Stay Close, Trollied, W1A and, as the titular character, Bancroft.

-With her husband, James Murray, they set up the Murray Parish Trust, which raises money for paediatric facilities, and for which they were both awarded MBEs in the 2025 New Year Honours.
+With her husband, James Murray, she set up the Murray Parish Trust, which raises money for paediatric facilities, and for which they were both appointed MBEs in the 2025 New Year Honours.

 Early life

 Parish was born in Yeovil, Somerset, to Bill and Thelma Parish; she has a sister, Julie, and a brother, musician John Parish.
 She was educated at the local Preston School and Yeovil College.
 She began acting at an early age and believes her first stage appearance was aged two in a pantomime in the village of Tintinhull in Somerset, playing the pearl in an oyster.
 She later attended Yeovil Youth Theatre.